Read the most recent newsletter here.

 How is a trauma informed yoga class different from a public yoga class?
 How would a yoga teacher get training in trauma-informed yoga and set up a class with a non-profit?

-This 2-hour event starts with a short trauma-informed yoga practice.
+This 2-3 hour event starts with a short trauma-informed yoga practice.
 I’ll share my experience in this field and my take on the above questions, using the practice as a reference point and example.
+Discussion (on these questions and additional readings) can be a part of the longer 3-hour event.
 My perspective is that of yoga teacher, and accordingly the talk is aimed at yoga teachers/trainees, but anyone with an interest in the topic can practice and participate.
 Ideal for yoga studios looking to raise awareness of trauma-informed yoga among staff or for teacher trainees as they learn about hands-on assists or additional opportunities to do service through yoga.

 Time requirement: two hours; if desired, we an add more time and incorporate an interactive group discussion and readings.

 Pricing: please reach out to email@example.com to discuss affordable rates.
 This event helps support the free trauma-informed yoga classes offered by Share Your Practice in Chicago.

 Note that this is a yoga practice and an informal talk on trauma-informed yoga, based on my participation in approximately 60 hours of continuing yoga education in trauma-informed yoga and my administrative work for a yoga non-profit.
 This is not itself a training in trauma-informed yoga.
 This talk will help participants decide their own best path for training or further educating themselves on this topic.